 Continuing Education Activity

-- Identify the proper indications and contraindications for potassium administration.
+- Identify the proper indications for potassium administration.

 - Review the signs of potassium overdose or toxicity.

 - Summarize the proper dose and routes of administration of potassium in different age groups.